 In accordance with the Higher Education Act of 1965 (as amended), and other relevant laws, regulations, accreditation and licensing standards, IYRS provides this comprehensive centralized guide to publicly – disclosed consumer information.

-If an item of information is not available via this online Student Consumer Information page, or if you require assistance or have any questions regarding the information provided please contact Student Services at [email protected], or 401-848-5777.
+If an item of information is not available via this online Student Consumer Information page, or if you require assistance or have any questions regarding the information provided please email Student Services or call 401-848-5777 x223.
 Student Services will direct you to the person who can best assist you.

 Notice of Availability of Institutional & Financial Aid Information

 IYRS distributes annually to all enrolled students a notice of availability of the information that is required to be made available to students under the Family Education Right and Privacy Act of 1974 (FERPA) and as required by the Higher Education Act (as amended).
-For a copy of this notice, please contact Student Services, [email protected] or 401-848-5777.
+For a copy of this notice, please email Student Services or call 401-848-5777 x223.

 Contact Information for Assistance in Obtaining Institutional or Financial Aid Information